How to Register to Vote

 The information below is from the Florida Voter Registration website:

-Who Can Register to VoteIn order to register to vote in Florida, you must:
+To be eligible to register to vote you must:

 How to Change Your Name, Address, Party Affiliation, Update Your Signature, and/or Apply for a Replacement Card

 If you have already registered to vote in Florida, but need to change your name, address or party affiliation, update your signature, or apply for a replacement card:

 For new applicants, your registration date is the date your completed application is postmarked or hand delivered to any Supervisor of Elections’ office in the state, a driver’s license office, a voter registration agency, including an armed forced recruitment office, public library, or the Division of Elections.

 You must be registered for at least 29 days before you can vote in an election.
 Since Florida is a closed primary state, only voters who are registered members of a political parties may vote for their respective party's candidates in a primary election.
 Voters without party affiliation are not eligible to vote for party candidates in a primary election.
 However, a constitutional amendment adopted in 1998 states that IF all candidates for an office have the same party affiliation and the winner will have no opposition in the general election, all qualified voters, regardless of party affiliation, may vote in the primary election for that office.
 Party changes must be made by the end of the 29th day before the Primary Election.
 If you are not registered to vote in the political party for which the primary election is being held, you may vote for nonpartisan candidates and issues.

 You can apply to register to vote at any time.
 However, to vote in an election, you must be registered in the state by the book closing date, which is normally the 29th day before each election.